LeMei/LeMei/README.md

 ## Hi there 👋 I am Guimin Hu 😃, a Postdoc 🏝

-- 🔭 I’m currently working on Multimodal Affective Computing, Multimodal Learning
+- 🔭 I’m currently working on Multimodal Learning, MoE-based LLMs and Emotion Recognition
-- 🥑 I’m interested in Hallucination in Multi-Modal Large Language and MoE-based model
+- 🥑 I’m interested in Hallucination in Multi-Modal Large Language and MoE-based LLMs
 - 🌱 I’m currently learning Alignment ...
 - 👯 I’m looking to collaborate on Alignment, Multimodal Learning, Hallucination in Multi-Modal Large Language
 - 📫 How to reach me: rice.hu.x@gmail.com or guhu@di.ku.dk